baraamallah/HARMUN_TRACKER/README.md

 ## Troubleshooting Deployment

 *   **Permission Denied / Missing Data / "Missing or insufficient permissions"**:
-    *   This **almost always points to an issue with your Firestore Security Rules.**
+    *   This **almost always points to an issue with your Firestore Security Rules.** The error message "PERMISSION_DENIED: Missing or insufficient permissions.
+Make sure you are logged in as Owner (UID: JZgMG6xdwAYInXsdciaGj6qNAsG2) and that Firestore rules allow the Owner to write to 'system_committees' collection.
+Check README.md for correct rules.
+Check browser console for more details." is very specific.
-    *   Check your browser's developer console for errors from Firebase.
+    *   Check your browser's developer console for detailed errors from Firebase.
 These often indicate issues with Firestore Security Rules.
     *   Ensure your deployed security rules in the Firebase console match the access patterns your application needs (e.g., the `OWNER_UID` needs write access to `system_committees`, `system_schools`, `system_config`, and `users`).
     *   Use the Rules Playground in Firebase to test your rules against specific operations and user authentication states.
 *   **Missing Firestore Indexes**: